Russia excluded from more sports as sanctions mount

 “As the world watches in horror while Russia brazenly attacks the innocent people and athletes of Ukraine, this is the only acceptable action to be taken until peace has been restored,” the USOPC said in a statement.

-The governing bodies of three Olympic sports – fencing, shooting and boxing – are led by Russians.
-None has yet barred the country’s athletes from competing.
+The governing bodies of three Olympic sports — fencing, shooting and boxing — are led by Russians.
+So far, only shooting has barred Russian athletes from competing.

 The invasion has also led to some sponsors and companies cutting ties.
 Adidas, the maker of the Russian national soccer team jerseys, said it was suspending its partnership with the federation with immediate effect.